 |Includes:||Breakfast is included.|

-The interiors create an ambience of peaceful elegance, through the use of greys and taupes, marble-clad walls, crystal chandeliers, white marble and wooden parquet flooring, not to mention the triple-volume foyer with its dramatic white spiral staircase, glass lift and crystal chandeliers.
-The signature shade of deep purple has been employed to add a touch of regal eccentricity as an ode to the historic figure after whom the hotel is named.
+The hotel's interiors create an ambience of peaceful elegance through the use of greys and taupes, marble-clad walls, crystal chandeliers, white marble and wooden parquet flooring.
+The triple-volume foyer has a dramatic white spiral staircase and glass lift which adds to the immediate impact as soon as you enter the hotel.
+The signature shade of deep purple adds a touch of regal eccentricity as well as being an ode to the historic figure after whom the hotel is named.

-There are also state-of-the-art gym facilities, a designer Spa, and a pool area in beautifully manicured gardens.
+The menu at Dash, the hotel's bar and restaurant, is structured around classic French cuisine.
+There are also state-of-the-art gym facilities, a designer Spa and a pool area in beautifully manicured gardens.

 Luxury and sophistication emanate through to the suites and luxury rooms, each one individually designed and curated.
-With a consistent ambience of glamorous repose, most of the suites have panoramic views of either Table Mountain or Cape Town Harbour, and all of them have a fully stocked private mini bar and Molton Brown pamper accessories.
+Most of the suites have panoramic views of either Table Mountain or Cape Town Harbour and all of them have a fully stocked private mini bar and Molton Brown accessories.